mrocklin/blog/_posts/work/2013-01-17-LogPy-Facts-Relations.md

 As an example we'll look at the 50 states in the US.
 We know two things about each state.

 1. Is it coastal?
-E.g. California (CA) is coastal because it is next to the Pacific Ocean, Arizona (AZ) is not.
+For example California (CA) is coastal because it is next to the Pacific Ocean, Arizona (AZ) is not.
 2. To which other states is it adjacent?
-E.g. California (CA) is adjacent to Oregon (OR), Arizona (AZ) and Nevada (NV).
+For example California (CA) is adjacent to Oregon (OR), Arizona (AZ) and Nevada (NV).

 We express data in LogPy using relations and facts